 Travelling with Dogs

-Travelling with dogs is like travelling with kids – just with less bickering!
+See: travelling with kids (just with less bickering).
 Most service stations will have a dog exercise area, and the National Trust parks we mentioned are great for a good run.
 Your route will probably take you close to Dartmoor and near Bodmin Moor, where you can all get plenty of fresh air and exercise before tackling the last stretch of the journey.

 Try the helpful Driving With Dogs website for suggestions for good walks near major roads.